What is JLGC?

-CLAIR’s staff is mostly made up of Japanese employees seconded from local governments throughout Japan, and non-Japanese Programme Coordinators.
-Most Japanese local government staff work for one year at CLAIR Tokyo and then spend two years at one of our overseas offices.
+CLAIR’s staff is mostly made up of Japanese employees seconded from local governments throughout Japan, most of which work for one year at CLAIR Tokyo and then spend two years at one of our overseas offices.

 CLAIR’s overseas offices, such as JLGC, make use of their extensive networks for the benefit of Japanese local governments’ international efforts and offer flexible and detailed support.
 We does this by:

 1. Collecting and providing information about regional internationalisation

 2. Collecting and providing information about regional administrative and budgetary systems and their trends

 3. Collecting and providing information about regional revitalisation policies overseas

 4. Providing information about regional administrative and budgetary systems in Japan to concerned parties overseas

 5. Providing information about Japan’s regions to concerned parties overseas